babel/babel-polyfills/README.md

 ## Usage

-The main Babel packages only transform JavaScript _syntax_: you also need to load a polyfill, to make native _functions_ or _built-in objects_ work in older browsers.
-The Babel plugins implemented in this repository automatically inject the polyfills in your code, trying to only load what is really needed basd on your compilation targets and on what you are using in your code.
+The main Babel packages only transform JavaScript _syntax_: you also need to load a polyfill, to make native _functions_ (`Array.prototype.flat`) or _built-in objects_ (`Promise`) work in older browsers.
+The Babel plugins implemented in this repository automatically inject these polyfills in your code, while trying to only load what is really needed.
+It does this based on your compilation targets and on what you are using in your code.

 These plugins (also called "polyfill providers") support different [injection methods](#injection-methods), to better fit your needs.